The guitar is a fretted instrument.

 Some songs in the rock n roll genre require playing notes located at the last fret positions.

 Let’s say you want to play songs in the metal genre.
 To play them easily, you might want to have 24 frets to play more notes on the guitar without moving down a string.
 In short, with the 23rd and 24th fret, you’ll have better access for the hand to reach those notes.
+And if you want to play some of these most difficult guitar solos, you won’t be able to do so without the 23rd and 24th frets.

 Does The Number Of Frets On A Guitar Matter?